hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 - [MedicationStatement](http://hl7.org/fhir/R4/medicationstatement.html)

 AU Core defines the following profiles:
-- [AU Core Medication](StructureDefinition-au-core-medication.html): to support medicinal product identification in an Australian healthcare context.
+- [AU Core Medication](StructureDefinition-au-core-medication.html): to support medicinal product identification in an Australian healthcare context
+- [AU Core MedicationDispense](StructureDefinition-au-core-medicationdispense.html): to support dispense records and medication management use cases in an Australian healthcare context.
 - [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) (with AU Core Medication): to support prescription, ordering, and ePrescribing use cases.
 - [AU Core MedicationStatement](StructureDefinition-au-core-medicationstatement.html) (with AU Core Medication): to support summary statements of medicine use.

-It is anticipated that future releases of AU Core will define profiles of:
-- MedicationAdministration (with AU Core Medication) to support medication chart and other administration use cases.
+It is anticipated that future releases of AU Core will define profiles of MedicationAdministration (with AU Core Medication) to support medication chart and other administration use cases.
-- MedicationDispense (with AU Core Medication) to support dispense records and medication management use cases.

 The guidance below addresses how medicinal product identification can be structured in FHIR conformant to AU Core.